OliVer3112/Portfolio/README.md

 			Accuracy: Measures the proportion of true guesses by the model, it can make a model make better than it truly is because maybe detects a lot of true negatives but doesn't have true positives, which are the ones we want to increase.
 (TP + TN)/(TP + TN + FP + FN)

-Data preparation(explic lo que hisciste con jake y lo de las rotaciones pero no hace falta seguir los passos
+Data preparation(explic lo que hisciste con jake y lo de las rotaciones pero no hace falta seguir los passos Sprint detection
+At the very first steps of the project we first wanted to know how to detect sprints.
+In order to achieve that I worked with Jake on a code which would let us label sprints, this needed to be done before we could get into the machine learning model.
+What we decided as a first step would be a good idea was to set a limit for frame rotational speed as when it incresed we would state the end of the sprint and the start of a rotation.
+Also we would set peaks as sprints.
+This [code](link predict sprints) is the latest version of the sprint detection I made, this one differs from the one I made originally as I implement two simple models, one kNN and logistic regression.
+Later all this code has been improved by other members of the group with the help of the game videos we were missing at that moment to appropiately tag the actions of the data recordings.

+Throughout the project we've been trying to detect not only sprints but rotations and collisions.
+One of the tasks I wanted to take was the detection of collisions.
+This was really challenging as all the time I had been working on the research of machine learning methods and the implementation of them.
+At this moment sprints had already been detected by setting limit values of speed and some other variables in order to state what a sprint is, then when the values went over that limit during a minimum amount of time we would set does as a sprint.
+With rotations it would be similar, but I had no limit values yet as it was one of the first times anybody of the group tried to work on them.
+Our data was going through a low pass filter, and the time of the game was divided into chunkz (1 second = 100 chunkz).
+So I  had to investigate and work with the code, as I didn´t really understand it well at first.
+Once I understood what everything was doing I would adjust the

 Communication
 Presentations